 When I asked the on-duty firefighters about the theory of planned obsolescence, they shrugged and were democratically noncommittal as to whether or not their station's nightlight pointed to a global conspiracy.

 After that close call in 2013 when it was off for nine hours, the keepers of the bulb saw its life flash before their eyes.
-Should the centennial bulb burn out for good, they don't want to be without a strategy for saying goodbye to it with dignity.
+Should the Centennial Light's bulb burn out for good, they don't want to be without a strategy for saying goodbye to it with dignity.
 While nothing is official yet, they want to have a full funeral procession through town, finishing at the historical society where the bulb will be displayed in a resting place of honor.

 If you show up and quietly do your job without fuss for long enough, there's a chance you'll be celebrated like a head of state when you die.

 Murmurs of a replacement bulb also abound.
-A supposedly unused Shelby model just like the current centennial bulb has been acquired by a party who may be willing to part with it when the time comes.
+A supposedly unused Shelby model just like the current bukb has been acquired by a party who may be willing to part with it when the time comes.
 Keep in mind, these plans all hinge on the bulb actually burning out, something that hasn't happened for 114 years.